 Students who lack no more than six credit hours may appeal to the Graduate Committee to participate in the commencement ceremony.
 Students must provide a plan for satisfying the miss- ing requirement during the semester following the commencement ceremony.
 All requests must be submitted to the Registrar no later than 30 days prior to commencement.

-All graduates are encouraged to participate in the commencement exercises of the College.
+All graduates are encouraged to participate in the commencement exercises of the University.